Electricity sector in Armenia: Future plans and investments

-The cost of the project is at least US$500 million and is currently proposed for investment.

-Solar energy

 Armenia also has a large solar energy potential.
 Compared with other countries, the average annual energy flow is higher; therefore, there is large interest in this energy sector.

 In May 2018 deputy minister of energy infrastructure and natural resources mentioned that the electricity market liberalization process began and a local production of solar panels kicked off.
 He said that it is planned to make the solar energy share reach at least 10% in the energy sector by 2022.
 314 solar power stations with up to 500 kW capacity are connected to the electricity network in Armenia, while 85 other solar power stations are in the stage of connection with a total capacity of 5.2 MW.
 4 systemic solar stations are connected to the network, 7 are in the construction phase with completion planned within this year with the total capacity is 10 MW.
 Nearly 600 families are already using solar energy in non-gasified communities under state funded projects alone.

 In July 2015, a US$58 million investment project was launched, which was designed to help the renewable energy sector.
 This project included plans for solar power stations of 40-50 MW capacity.

 In April 2019 it was announced that German company Das Enteria Solarkraftwerk will build a 2 MW strong solar station near Shorzha at lake Sevan by end of 2020.

-Geothermal energy

-As of 2018, the Ministry of Energy and Natural Resources of Armenia is considering the development of a geothermal plant on the Jermaghbyur and Karkar sites in a package solution with a single investor.

-An $8.55M grant was awarded by the World Bank in 2015 for further exploration of geothermal resources in Armenia.

-Reconnaissance drilling for Armenia's first geothermal power plant in Jermaghbyur (Jermaghbyur Geothermal Power Plant) was conducted in 2016.
-The drilling works of the first wells with the depth of 1500m and the second well of 1682m have been completed.
-The total cost of the geothermal power plant construction project at Karkar site is expected to make about $100 million.
-Karkar geothermal power plant with a capacity of 30 MW will generate around 250 million kWh of electricity in a year.

-A high pressure (20-25 atmosphere pressure) hot water (up to 250 °C) considered to be available in depth of 2500–3000 meters in Jermaghbyur is a potential source of geothermal energy with a capacity of 25 MW.